-Some women with breast cancer will be recommended radiotherapy as part of their treatment.
+Some people with early breast cancer will be recommended radiotherapy as part of their treatment.

 Radiotherapy is sometimes referred to as radiation therapy.
-It involves the use of X-rays to destroy cancer cells that may be left in the breast and/or axilla (armpit) after your surgery.
+It involves the use of high energy X-rays to destroy cancer cells that may be left in the breast and/or axilla (armpit) after surgery and reduce the risk of cancer returning.

 Does everybody with breast cancer have radiotherapy?

-Not all women with breast cancer will be recommended to have radiotherapy.
-It is usually recommended, however, for women who have breast-conserving surgery (also called lumpectomy).
-Radiotherapy is sometimes used following a mastectomy to target any cancer cells that may remain in the chest wall.
+Not all people with breast cancer will be recommended to have radiotherapy.
+It is usually recommended for people who have breast-conserving surgery (also called lumpectomy) and sometimes following a mastectomy.
 If you are having chemotherapy as well as radiotherapy, you will usually have your chemotherapy treatment first.

 What will happen?

 If radiotherapy is being considered for you, you will be referred to a radiation oncologist.
 Before starting your radiotherapy treatment, the radiation oncologist will meet with you to discuss your treatment.
 A CT scan will be taken of your chest so that the area to be targeted by the radiotherapy can be determined.
-If you have had breast conserving surgery, you will have radiotherapy on the part of your breast where the cancer was, and if you have had a mastectomy, you will have radiotherapy on your chest wall.
-Some women will also have radiotherapy on their armpit or neck.
+Some people will also have radiotherapy to their armpit, neck or chest wall.

 - Changes in the skin colour.
 Your skin may become darker during treatment.